About me

 Work Experience

-Counselling as a Private Practitioner working out of offices in various locations across West Central Scotland.
+Counselling as a Private Practitioner working out of offices in various locations across West Central Scotland and working online via Zoom and by telephone.

 Running a community arts project in Paisley